 Celebrate the winter season and get in the holiday spirit at the annual Charles Town Christmas Marketplace!
 Over forty vendors will gather in the downtown area to sell a variety of goods, including original artwork, jewelry, ornaments, and more.
 Come out and support local shops and business, and get a head start on your holiday shopping by checking out some of the handmade gifts available at the Marketplace.

 What a Great Place to Live!

-We love living in Charles Town and we think you will, too.
+We love living in the Charles Town and the Eastern Panhandle and we think you will, too.
 Let us help you find your dream home in this wonderful community.
 Contact us today or sign up for our local newsletter below — we'll make you feel right at home in no time.